Ever wondered how many people visit your website? Or where they come from? Google Analytics 4, or GA4, gives you clear answers you can use right away.

 - If you’re using a caching plugin on WordPress, try clearing the cache.

 For more advanced setups, you’ll want to verify that your events and conversions are tracking correctly.
-You can do this by setting up some test events and checking if they appear in your reports.
+You can do this by setting up some test events and checking if they appear in your Google Analytics reports.

 If you’re still having trouble, Google’s troubleshooting guide is a great resource.